- Search The Registry

 *William Lorenzo Patterson was born on this date in 1891.
-He was a Black Communists activist.
+He was a Black activist.

-Born in San Francisco, California, his father, James Edward Patterson was from St. Vincent in the British Virgin Islands.
-His mother, Mary Galt Patterson was born a slave in the state of Virginia.
-She was the daughter of the organizer of a volunteer regiment of Black soldiers who fought with the Union army during the American Civil War.
-Patterson's father was a Seventh-day Adventist missionary to Tahiti, and he spent extensive time there, with the rest of the family moving between Oakland and Mill Valley California, where William attended public schools.
+Born in San Francisco, California, his father, James Edward Patterson, was from St. Vincent in the British Virgin Islands.
+His mother, Mary Galt Patterson, was born a slave in Virginia.
+She was the daughter of the organizer of a volunteer regiment of black soldiers who fought with the Union Army during the American Civil War.
+Patterson's father was a Seventh-day Adventist missionary to Tahiti, and he spent extensive time there, with the rest of the family moving between Oakland and Mill Valley California where William attended public schools.

-In 1911 Patterson was the first Black graduate of Tamalpais High School, in Mill Valley, California.
-In the yearbook, his stated ambition was "to be a second Booker T. Washington."
-After graduation Patterson worked as a laborer in railroad dining cars and on boats on the Pacific coast.
-He saved up enough money to enter the University of California, Berkeley but was expelled during the years of World War I due to his refusal to participate in compulsory military training.
+In 1911 Patterson was the first Black graduate of Tamalpais High School in Mill Valley, California.
+In the yearbook, his ambition was "to be a second Booker T. Washington."
+After graduation, Patterson worked as a laborer in railroad dining cars and on boats on the Pacific coast.
+He saved up enough money to enter the University of California, Berkeley.
+He was expelled during World War I because he refused to participate in compulsory military training.
 Wanting to become a lawyer, Patterson entered the Hastings College of Law, from which he graduated in 1919 but failed the California State Bar Examination.

 Among Patterson's New York friends was political activist Richard B. Moore.
 Patterson joined the Workers (Communist) Party and became head of the International Labor Defense, a communist legal advocacy organization.
 On August 22, 1927, he was arrested for protesting the execution of immigrants Nicola Sacco and Bartolomeo Vanzetti, who were anarchists.
-Patterson was active in the Civil Rights Congress, which succeeded the ILD, a group that offered legal representation to communists, trade unionists, and African Americans in cases involving issues of political or racial persecution.
+Patterson was active in the Civil Rights Congress, which succeeded the ILD.
+This group offered legal representation to communists, trade unionists, and African Americans in political or racial persecution cases.

-In 1951 he presented the document, We Charge Genocide, to the United Nations, charging the U.S. federal government with complicity in genocide for failing to pass legislation or prosecute persons responsible for lynching in the United States, of which most of the victims were black men.
+In 1951 he presented the document, We Charge Genocide, to the United Nations, charging the U.S. federal government with complicity in genocide for failing to pass legislation or prosecute persons responsible for lynching in the United States, of which most victims were black men.
 His second marriage was to Louise Thompson in 1940.
 A writer, she had a long association with the poet Langston Hughes, and they collaborated on a proposal for a documentary about Harlem culture.
-In the 1960s Patterson defended Angela Davis and leaders of the Black Panther Party.
-William L. Patterson died on March 5, 1980 at Union Hospital in the Bronx following a prolonged illness.
-He was 88 years old at the time of his death, his papers are housed at Howard University.
+In the 1960s, Patterson defended Angela Davis and the leaders of the Black Panther Party.
+William L. Patterson died on March 5, 1980, at Union Hospital in the Bronx following a prolonged illness.
+He was 88 years old at the time of his death; his papers are housed at Howard University.